 One day, he met a woman called Pat.
 She may have been a psychic, PKD wasn’t sure, but she definitely had some kind of parapsychological ability to warp time.
 PKD eventually deduced this after noticing he was existing in different, earlier time periods.
 Was he moving back in time or was it only his surroundings?
 His apartment was surely different to how it had been earlier in the week.

 Pat was a bit of an enigma to PKD.
 Maybe that’s why she attracted him so much.
 He had an inkling the feeling was mutual, but there were outside influences suggesting otherwise.
 What were the mysterious messages that kept appearing on toilet walls and matchbooks?
-Was something trying to tell him somebody?
-(Apologies to Neil Gaiman!)
-And exactly what was this wonderful product known only as ‘Runciter’ which was being touted as the cure to all PKD’s ills?
+Was somebody trying to tell him something?
+And exactly what was this wonderful product known only as ‘Ubik’ which was being touted as the cure to all PKD’s ills?

-I loved this book.
-It comes very highly recommended!
-It is often described as not being an entry-level PKD novel – many reviewers point to The Man in the High Castle or Do Androids Dream of Electric Sheep? as being suitable for new readers – but I’ve only read a few of his novels and I found this really entertaining.
+I loved this book, even if it is completely bonkers; because it is completely bonkers!
+It comes very highly recommended.
+Ubik is often described as not being “an entry-level PKD novel” – many reviewers point to The Man in the High Castle or Do Androids Dream of Electric Sheep? as being suitable for new readers – but I’ve only read a few of his novels and I found this really entertaining.
 Okay, I’m still not entirely sure who was behind it all, nor who was working against whom, but I’m only human.
 I don’t think I’m an android.
 I haven’t taken the Voight-Kampff test or anything, but I’m pretty confident I would pass it.

-Ubik is a book that asks questions, both of the reader reading it and the reader being read.
+Ubik is a book that asks questions of the reader.
 It invites you to provide your own answers, to spot the clues that may or may not lead to the truth behind it all.
-Ubik wants you to reach the top of that staircase, no matter how exhausted you are.
+Ubik wants you to reach the top of that staircase, no matter how exhausted you are–(one of my favourite scenes in the book).
 If you feel like you are getting lost on the way, don’t worry about it.
 Because it’s the journey that’s important, right?…